 Marketers are surprised as they try to label behaviors by tech-enhanced age groups who are blurring traditional generational lines

 On the other side of The F Generations, Gen-X parents and aging Millennials are deeply attracted to experiences that meet this “Frictionless” expectation.
 It’s an environment where experiences can be absorbed and enjoyed by all of us, sans-drama.
 But more on that later.

-Today, let’s talk about what we already know we’re selling: frictionless disruptive authentic empathetic tell-your-story branding.
-Only we'll cut through the BS and talk about what is actually happening.
+First, let’s talk about what we already know we’re selling: frictionless disruptive authentic empathetic tell-your-story branding.
+Only we'll cut through and talk about what is actually happening.

 A brand is a promise — a promise that’s either kept or broken the moment a customer experiences a brand’s product or service.
 We know that to create strong brands, we design experiences that frame our promise through design strategy, customer journeys, built environments, and satellite service touchpoints like these.